 The tasks involved in conducting the Study include, but are not limited to,

-- Recommendations: a detailed set of recommendations based on the factual predicate information developed in the study and the Consultant’s extensive inventory of selected practices.
+- Recommendations: a set of recommendations based on the factual predicate information developed in the study and the Consultant’s extensive inventory of selected practices.

-The Industries that will be analyzed include:
+The Industries analyzed include:

 - Architecture & Engineering: A class of services specifically related to the preparation of plans and specifications for Construction projects.

 - Construction: Services provided for the construction, renovation, rehabilitation, repair, alteration, improvement, demolition, and excavation of physical structures, excluding the performance of routine maintenance.

 - Professional Services: Services that require the provider to possess specialized skills, including the holding of advanced degrees and exercise of independent judgment.

 - Standardized Services: Services that do not typically require a provider to have experience in a specialized field or hold an advanced degree.

 - Goods or Commodities: This category includes all purchases of physical items, including but not limited to equipment and materials, excluding land or a permanent interest in land.